Open Day

 Ridley CrestRidley House is named after the School’s Founder, Nicholas Ridley.
 Nicholas Ridley, Bishop of London, knew that education can transform lives and that today’s children are tomorrow’s future.
 In 1553 Ridley persuaded the boy King, Edward VI, to hand over Bridewell Palace to house, care and educate the under-privileged and destitute.
 This vision lives on today in our full bursary offer, supported by our strong links with the City of London Corporation that continues to contribute to the Bridewell Foundation.

-Ridley House is a day boys House from 3rd Form to Sixth Form, ages 13 to 18.
+Ridley House is a day boys House from 3rd Form to Lower Sixth Form, ages 13 to 17.

 Student dressed up